jcooper0/SPITBOL/README.md

-# Unix SPITBOL V4.0a (Feburary 2023)
+# Unix SPITBOL V4.0b (June 2023)

 SPITBOL is an extremely high performance implementation of the SNOBOL4 language that brings raw power and speed to non-numeric computation.

-SPITBOL V4.0a is currently only available for 64-bit x86_64 processors running Unix.
+SPITBOL V4.0b is currently only available for 64-bit x86_64 processors running Unix.

 The latest version of SPITBOL V4.0 can be found at [github.com/spitbol/x64](http://github.com/spitbol/x64).

 For comments, suggestions, and bug reports please open an issue in the github repository.

+## Current News

+* Version 4.ob contains several bug fixes and internal cleanup

+    * The value of &ANCHOR has been restored back to 0 (unanchored)
+    * Fixed error handling when there is a problem within EVAL()
+    * Improved floating point error detection
+    * Fixed using a caret ('^') as an exponent operator (4 ^ 2)
+    * Improved detection of divide by zero
+    * Improved handling of signals
+        * SIGINT (Ctrl-C), SIGQUIT (Ctrl-/) and SIGHUP are now caught as a user interruption and can be trapped/processed via SETEXIT()
+    * Fix build error on hardened system
+    * Ongoing internal cleanup within the code base
+        * Standardize on whitespace and coding style conventions
+        * Fix parsing MINimal statements
+        * Use modern C function declarations and arrays within structures
+        * Cleanup makefile
+        * Add additional test programs

-## Language Changes
+## Older News

-Version 4.0a contains minor bug fixes and clarifications
+* Version 4.0a contains minor bug fixes and clarifications

     Version 4.0 differs from previous versions of SPITBOL as follows:

     *   The initial value of &ANCHOR is one, not null as in prior versions.

     *   The initial value of &TRIM is one, not null as in prior versions.

     The manual has always suggested setting &ANCHOR and &TRIM to non-null values for more efficient searching.

     Prior versions also folded cases by default, so that variables differing only in case, such as 'Var' and 'VAR' were treated as the same variable.
 Though this may have made sense when lower case terminals and printers were just coming into use, those days are long gone.

     The compiler option '-F' will enable folded cases (&CASE set to one).

 ## Known Problems and Limitations